nishant9083/rich-editor/README.md

 ## Support

 - Report bugs on our [issue tracker](https://github.com/nishant9083/rich-editor/issues)
+- Feel free to raise issue for new features
 <!-- - Join our [Discord community](https://discord.gg/your-invite)
 - Follow our [Twitter](https://twitter.com/your-handle) for updates -->

 ---

 Built with ❤️ by [Nishant Verma](https://github.com/nishant9083)